critterandguitari/Organelle_Manual/manual.md

 Just a few parting notes on this mode of operation.

 -   **The Linux file browser can be used as you would *File Explorer* (on Windows) or *Finder* (on Mac).** If you are running Organelle as a computer, you can navigate to your USB drive in order to rename or delete files in the same fashion described earlier (see chapter three).
 -   **To create a new patch:** duplicate a simple patch in your `Patches` folder, rename the new folder, and then open the contained `main.pd` patch for editing.
 (You could also create your own "new patch" template for this purpose.)
 -   **Explore the factory patches.** In addition to finding ideas and platforms that you can build upon, you will also encounter some external objects that are not part of the Vanilla Pd distribution.
 To use an external in a patch of your own, copy it to your patch's folder.

 > **NOTE:** Externals that you encounter here are built for the Linux operating system that Organelle is running.
 If you are building patches on your own computer, these externals will only work if you are also running Linux (these compiled externals are platform-specific).

 -   **Do click the red "exit" button when you are done working in this graphical operation mode.** While you could simply unplug your HDMI monitor and resume working with Organelle as usual, this will leave some processing resources allocated for graphics that you are no longer using.
 It is better to revert Organelle to its normal CLI mode and keep the processor focused on audio tasks.

 -	**Add patches as Favourites.** Create a custom list of patches all within the Organelle.
 Open a patch, turn the encoder to `Settings` and click `Show Favourites`.
 Select `Add Current` to enter a patch to the list.
 Patches are saved in the order they were added (not alphabetically like in the main `Patches` folder).

-		-[showfavs.png goes here]

 ![](Ch7%20-%203%20showfavs.png)

-		-[favourites.png goes here]

 ![](Ch7%20-%204%20favourites.png)